simov/markdown-viewer/README.md

 1. Navigate to `chrome://extensions`
 2. Make sure that the `Allow access to file URLs` checkbox is checked for the `Markdown Viewer` extension

+## Remote Files

+1. Click on the Markdown Viewer icon and select 'Options'
+2. Add the origin that you want enabled for the Markdown Viewer extension

 ## Markdown Syntax